Leik Myrabo: International collaborations

 International collaborations expanded his work beyond the United States.
+Yuri Raizer of the Russian Academy of Sciences worked with Myrabo on his Lightcraft.
 Beginning in the early 2000s, Myrabo joined Brazilian researchers in developing the Laser-Supported Directed Energy Air Spike (DEAS) concept, which used lasers to reduce drag on hypersonic test models.
 In 2005, their joint experiments demonstrated measurable aerodynamic benefits in wind tunnels, and by 2011 the project involved both the Brazilian Air Force and the U.S. Air Force Research Laboratory (AFOSR).
 Reporting at the time described the program as part of a broader "Brazil–USA" beamed-energy cooperation.

+The Space Studies Institute in Princeton, New Jersey, also funded the Lightcraft program, and had Myrabo and Raizer study the option of using microwave energy for Lightcraft rather than laser-based propulsion.
 In 2010, the Journal of Propulsion and Power examined Myrabo's work, featuring commentary from the AFOSR, Los Alamos National Laboratory, and other academic facilities.
+Myrabo collaborated with students of Umeå University's Institute of Design to develop a video for the BBC's television program Wallace & Gromit's World of Invention, explaining how a lightcraft could fly from Umeå in Sweden to Hong Kong in China.

 Publications and partnerships

 Myrabo summarized three decades of research in the 2009 book Lightcraft Flight Handbook, LTI-20, co-authored with John Lewis.
-He argued that the field had reached the threshold of commercial feasibility as laser costs fell to a few dollars per watt, a benchmark long considered essential for practical beamed propulsion.
 In addition to his faculty role at RPI, Myrabo founded Lightcraft Technologies, Inc., in Bennington, Vermont, to pursue experimental validation of beamed-energy flight.
+Myrabo and Lightcraft Technologies hold the Guinness World Record for laser powered altitude, achieved on October 2, 2000.

 Later, Myrabo partnered with senior scientist Franklin Mead of the Air Force Research Laboratory's Propulsion Directorate at Edwards Air Force Base in California.
 By the late 2000s, he had been active in laser propulsion research for more than two decades, presenting his work at international aerospace forums.
 Wired noted that Myrabo considered jet propulsion outdated technology and was puzzled by the lack of excitement around laser-based propulsion.